rastan187/campaign-gazetteer/content/campaign-primer.md

 The Chasm of Man is the campaign's megadungeon.
 It's one of those places everyone has heard of and almost no one believed was real, like the Lost City of El Dorado in our world.
 It appears in old accounts as a lost place somewhere beyond the known world, where the worst shit in existence was buried away in the hopes it would be forgotten.

 Last winter, a great earthquake tore through the Tzacol Mountains south of Xiiom.
 Peaks collapsed, valleys split open, and much of the range was reduced to raw badlands.
-In the aftermath, a band of adventurers backed by powerful patrons in Xiiom discovered the Chasm beneath Mount Uxal.
+In the aftermath, a band of adventurers backed by powerful patrons in Xiiom discovered the Chasm beneath Uxal, a mountain of otherwise little note.

 The discovery is not yet common knowledge, but word is spreading among those with the right connections.
 Those same patrons remain eager to support further expeditions, and a thriving base camp has grown up near Mount Uxal.
-A detachment of guardsmen from the city, accompanied by scholars from the College of Star Counters, numerous laborers, merchants, peddlers, as well as an assortment of undesirables aspiring to become porters or torchbearers, have all gathered there.
+A detachment of guardsmen from the city, accompanied by scholars from the College of Star Counters, numerous laborers, merchants, and peddlers, as well as an assortment of undesirables aspiring to become porters or torchbearers, have all gathered there.

 ![A field map of the Chasm of Man, its expedition camp, and the surrounding trails and landmarks.](/images/campaign-primer/the-chasm-of-man.png)